Understanding Stock Market Boom and Bust Cycles

 The stock market boom and bust cycles tend to lead economic cycles because the economic data takes weeks and even months to calculate and analyze.
 Understanding the relationships between the economic expansion and contraction cycles and stock market boom and bust cycles could help determine what decisions to make and when.

-At Online Trading Academy, our patented Core Strategy is designed to help people identify the supply and demand imbalances that could give us an indication as to when a stock market boom might be turning into a stock market bust.
+At Online Trading Academy, our step-by-step Core Strategy is designed to help people learn to identify the supply and demand imbalances that could give us an indication as to when a stock market boom could be turning into a stock market bust.